brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 `Benchmarks.py` is a script that will automatically benchmark Minecraft server and client instances!
 It can benchmark multiple configurations consecutively, and average runs together for more consistent data.

-#Setup
+# Setup

-Install a recent version of Python (preferably Python 3.10), and install the requirements by opening a terminal in this directory, and running `python -m pip install -r requirements.txt`.
+Install a recent version of Python (preferably Python 3.10), and run `python -m pip install -r requirements.txt` in this folder.

-Server benchmarking works on both Windows and Linux, and you don't need anything beyond the python modules and your Java server.
+Server benchmarking works on both Windows and Linux.
 But you should configure java to run as an administrator on Windows, if possible.

 Client benchmarks require PolyMC and Intel Presentmon:
 - https://github.com/GameTechDev/PresentMon/releases